galaxyproject/iwc/workflows/genome_annotation/functional-annotation/functional-annotation-protein-sequences/README.md

 InterProScan is a tool that analyses each protein sequence from our annotation to determine if they contain one or several of the signatures from InterPro.
 When a protein contains a known signature, the corresponding functional annotation will be assigned to it by InterProScan.

 ## Input dataset
-This workflow requires only a input file: a protein sequneces file in fasta format.
+This workflow requires only a input file: a protein sequences file in fasta format.

 ## Outputs for eggNOG Mapper